Integrations

 Create API key modal with a key name input field and Create button

-Enter a descriptive name for your API key to help identify its purpose.
+Enter a descriptive name to help identify the key's purpose.

 Important

 The API key is only shown once when created.
-Copy it immediately and store it securely.
-You cannot retrieve the key later.
-If you lose the key, you must create a new one.
+Copy it immediately and store it somewhere safe.
+You can't retrieve the key later.
+If you lose it, you'll need to create a new one.

 Key naming best practices

-Use descriptive names that indicate the key's purpose:
+Use descriptive names that make the key's purpose clear:

 Key names must be between 3 and 50 characters.
-Each key name must be unique within your organization.
+Each name has to be unique within your organization.

 Viewing API keys

-The API keys list displays the following information for each key:
+The API keys list shows the following for each key:

-• Name: The descriptive name you assigned to the key
+• Name: The descriptive name you gave the key

-• Status: Whether the key is Active or Expired
+• Status: Whether the key is Active, Expired or Revoked

 • Created: When the key was created